apache/airflow/docs/apache-airflow/cli-and-env-variables-ref.rst

 development and testing.

 .. note::
-    For more information on usage CLI, see :doc:`usage-cli`
+    For more information on usage CLI, see :doc:`/howto/usage-cli`

 .. contents:: Content
     :local: